Hung parliament: Fiji

 The 2022 Fijian general election resulted in a hung parliament, with no party gaining a majority of seats.
 Although the FijiFirst party, led by then-Prime Minister Frank Bainimarama, won the most seats, the three other parties that won seats (the People's Alliance, the National Federation Party and the Social Democratic Liberal Party) formed a coalition and Sitiveni Rabuka, leader of the People's Alliance, became the subsequent Prime Minister, ending 16 years of Bainimarama's rule.

+France

+Since the establishment of the two-round system for parliamentary elections in 1958, hung parliaments are unusual under the Fifth Republic.
+Still, 2 general elections out of 16 resulted in such a parliamentary configuration since 1958: